software-district/miniChatGPT/README.md

-# Welcome to miniChatGPT Repo
+# Welcome to miniChatGPT

-    > A light-weight example of chatGPT
+    A light-weight example of chatGPT using neural nets and intents file Blog post coming soon!

 ## How to setup and run miniChatGPT